 To connect most audio equipment, follow the steps below.
 For specific instructions on connecting a microphone, skip to the next section, "Connecting and Using a Microphone."

-Make sure that the audio equipment has a cable with a stereo miniplug connector.
-In most cases, the cable looks like one of these:
+1 Make sure that the audio equipment has a cable with a stereo miniplug connector.
+You can use a cable that looks like one of these: